NP-Robotics/disinfection-robot/README.md

 `sudo n latest`

-open a new terminal and `cd` into the project folder
+install flask and flask-cors

+`pip install Flask`

+`pip install -U flask-cors`

 ### Start the project...

-You will need three separate terminals:
+Open three separate terminals and `cd` into the project's root folder (don't forget the virtual environment):

 To start the local react webpage,